aalexlu/content/ACurrent/Sociolinguistics/3 Dialectology Part I – Atlases, Dialect boundaries, data elicitation.md

 	- 80 fieldworkers (grad students); 2,777 people in 1,002 communities
 	- primarily lexical data
 - The Atlas of North American English (ANAE)
 	- most influential in sociolinguistics
 	- focus on phonological change and vowel chain shifts

-Elicitation of regional forms
+## Elicitation of regional forms (via question frames)
 - prompt them to say a word without influencing them by saying it yourself
 	- play recordings for people and ask them to categorize
 - Weather: When it’s raining very heavily, you say, “It’s raining ________.”